silexlabs/Cocktail/demo/market/readme.txt

 -How to remove text cursor on non-editable texts => firefox bug, not happening in chrome -scrollbar visible when using swippable view => corrected by using overflow=hidden on body -touchevents to be used on touch devices
--mouse move is not listened to on bottom of right and left lists => OK -best way to update an image url without keeping visually the previous one (cf. detail view) ?
+-mouse move is not listened to on bottom of right and left lists -best way to update an image url without keeping visually the previous one (cf. detail view) => using visible none or loader image

+To Do
--is there a way to create dynamically lists with a specific cell type without creating a specific list for this type of cell ?
+-is there a way to create dynamically lists with a specific cell type without creating a specific list for this type of cell => yes, by sending the cell type to the constructor

+Cocktail remarks:
+-when using a text, I always end up using it within a container to apply the styles => could create a helper to emulate a flash textfield

 Missing useful functionalities in cocktail
 -zIndex

-Cocktail remarks:
--when using a text or images, I always end up using it within a container to apply the styles -not possible to replace text within a container
+-not possible to replace text within a container
+-is ScrollTo available ?